Telenav/cactus/README.md

 	$HOME/bin/cpush

-	Push all changes in all submodules in one shot, after ensuring that your local checkouts are all up-to-date.
+	Push all changes in all submodules in one shot, after ensuring that our local checkouts are all up-to-date.

 ### Pull all submodules (cpull)